DataDog/dd-sdk-ios/docs/rum_collection/advanced_configuration.md

 ### Set a custom global attribute

-To set a custom global attribute, use `Global.rum.addAttribute()`.
+To set a custom global attribute, use `Global.rum.addAttribute(forKey:value:)`.

-* To add an attribute, set `rumMonitor.setAttribute(forKey: "some key", value: "some value")`.
+* To add an attribute, use `Global.rum.setAttribute(forKey: "some key", value: "some value")`.
-* To update the value, set `rumMonitor.setAttribute(forKey: "some key", value: "some other value")`.
+* To update the value, use `Global.rum.setAttribute(forKey: "some key", value: "some other value")`.
-* To remove the key, set `rumMonitor.setAttribute(forKey: "some key", value: nil)`.
+* To remove the key, use `Global.rum.removeAttribute(forKey: "some key")`.
-* To return global attributes and add to events, set `let globalAttrs = rumMonitor.attributes`.

 ### Track user sessions